v2sCollections/City-of-Dreams/README.md

 - He showers (if you are in a relationship).
 - He smokes in his bathroom (only after showering).
 - He plays the guitar (either in his bedroom or on the sofa).
-- He lounges on the sofa (like his base game behaviour).
+- He lounges on the sofa (like his base game behavior).
 - He sleeps in his bed at night (without having to wait for the player to use the bed).
 - V can chat with him at any of the activities.
 - V can hug him at any activity where he is not holding a guitar (only if in a relationship).